 Picture by Sok Chanphal

 I was sort of amazed when I saw this new graphically designed poster of this first-ever movie about gay love “High School’s Love Story”.
-Cambodia nowadays seems to be into homosexual love, doesn’t it? 🙂 Another movie about homosexual lovers hit Cambodia’s film market not long ago in April 2009, drawing thousands of audience.
+Cambodia nowadays seems to be into same sex love, doesn’t it? 🙂 Another movie about homosexual lovers hit Cambodia’s film market not long ago in April 2009, drawing thousands of audience.
 It was entitled “Who am I?”
 Mrs. Poan Phuong Bopha, the film’s writer, said that her film was successful beyond what she expected.
-And I was one of the audience.
-I liked the theme and how she structured the story.
+And I was one of the audiences, and liked the theme and how she structured the story.
 However, the producing process and stars ‘ performance, in my opinion, have not improved much.

 Certainly, I am going forward to watching “High School’s Love Story”.
 I don’t really think this is a new issue.
 Gay and lesbians have always been in Cambodia.
 I understand why they have been hiding themselves from society.
 A lot of discrimination is going on everywhere against homosexuals or same-sex lovers.
 Gay and lesbians should really have their own rights to express themselves in whatever way.
 Just because they are, like everybody else, human beings.